 Sometimes, the path we are on isn’t one we designed for ourselves.
 People push us toward particular paths and life decisions all the time.
 Our parents, teachers, professors, friends, families, colleagues, and bosses try to influence us every day.

 Sometimes, people have valuable recommendations.
-We must evaluate each decision ourselves to ensure it is what we want.
+But, we must evaluate each decision ourselves to ensure it is what we want.

 I’m sure the list is endless, but here are a few things people will have opinions about: